Why are my teeth so important?

-Ensure brush thoroughly with a fluoride toothpaste at least twice a day.
+Ensure brush thoroughly with fluoride toothpaste at least twice a day.
 Visit the dentist consultation as he/she recommends.
-If you regularly feeling discomfort or bleeding after brushing consult your dentist soon.
+If you regularly feel discomfort or bleeding after brushing consult your dentist soon.

 How often should change my toothbrush?

 Damaged bristles cannot clean your teeth properly and have the chance to damage your gums.
-Changing toothbrush on time will greatly help to clean and it good to change in every 2-3 months.
+Changing toothbrushes on time will greatly help to clean and it is good to change them every 2-3 months.

 Should I use fluoride toothpaste?